+Event Result

-Event Result In accordance with the Inter R until 2025 with a View to 2030 Modernization and overhaul of equipment at the Omskaya C CHPP-5 role in the Group's activities in of development.
+Modernization and overhaul of equipment at the Omskaya CHPP-5

 Overhaul of the turbine unit with the replacement of the nozzle set, two stages of the high-pressure rotor, and the repair of the cylinder body parts.
 Overhaul of the cooling tower with the restoration of the reinforced concrete structures on the tower's bottom, bowl walls, and foundations and the reinforced concrete columns of the cooling tower.
 Technical re-tooling of the electrostatic precipitator with the installation of gas cleaning equipment, gas ducts, and smoke exhausters.

 The fleet life of the turbine unit was extended with the restoration of its design characteristics, restrictions on installed capacity in summer periods were lifted, and the degree of filter cleaning was increased from 98.7% to 99.51%.

-In the near future, Inter RAO w generating facilities selected a for the Modernization of the G Plants, which was approved b of the Russian Federation date Based on the results of the se Overhaul of power unit 2 at the Karmanovskaya TPP for 2026, Inter RAO was grante The total capacity of the Grou Replacement of the platen superheater of the steam boiler with the replacement of the steel grade of the coils, the stuffing of the regenerative air heater, and pipe bends within the boiler.
-Repair of the K-300-240 steam turbine, replacement of the rotor blades on the control stage of the high-pressure hose, replacement of the rotor blades of the 28th stage of the high-pressure motor, and the replacement of the rings on two stages of the high- pressure hose and two stages of the high-pressure motor.
-The service life and reliability of operation was extended, with improvements made to the technical and economic indicators of the equipment. of the tenders of the moderniz 2026 is about 8.5 GW, which i As existing thermal assets are efforts on realizing the existing Inter RAO also plans to study of energy projects in Russia, con Overhaul of turbine unit 5 at the Ufimskaya CHPP-2 generating assets that run on and collaborate with major pla Replacement of the rotor blades of the control stage of the high-pressure hose, the rotor blades and disc of the 29th stage of the low-pressure hose, and the shroud and slip rings of the generator rotor; the factory repair of the exciter with the replacement of the stator winding; and the modernization of the steam jet ejector with the installation of a new modernized pipe system made from profiled corrosion-resistant tubes.
+Overhaul of power unit 2 at the Karmanovskaya TPP

+Replacement of the platen superheater of the steam boiler with the replacement of the steel grade of the coils, the stuffing of the regenerative air heater, and pipe bends within the boiler.
+Repair of the K-300-240 steam turbine, replacement of the rotor blades on the control stage of the high-pressure hose, replacement of the rotor blades of the 28th stage of the high-pressure motor, and the replacement of the rings on two stages of the high-pressure hose and two stages of the high-pressure motor.

+The service life and reliability of operation was extended, with improvements made to the technical and economic indicators of the equipment.

+Overhaul of turbine unit 5 at the Ufimskaya CHPP-2

+Replacement of the rotor blades of the control stage of the high-pressure hose, the rotor blades and disc of the 29th stage of the low-pressure hose, and the shroud and slip rings of the generator rotor; the factory repair of the exciter with the replacement of the stator winding; and the modernization of the steam jet ejector with the installation of a new modernized pipe system made from profiled corrosion-resistant tubes.

 The service life and operational reliability was extended.
-The shield and the electro-hydraulic control system of the steam turbine were modernized with the functions of the automated control system of the electro-hydraulic control system in the existing automated process control system based on the KRUG- 2000 software and hardware system with the creation of a prototype using a Russian-made software and hardware system. in Russia in an effort to possib cooperation.
-Overhaul of hydroelectric unit 3 at the Pavlovskaya HPP Repair of the support and guide bearings segments with the replacement of the fluoroplastic layer.
-Final stage of the modernization of Pavlovskaya HPP completed with the replacement of the protective mechanisms The equipment reliability was improved and the service life of the hydraulic units was extended.
+The shield and the electro-hydraulic control system of the steam turbine were modernized with the functions of the automated control system of the electro-hydraulic control system in the existing automated process control system based on the KRUG-2000 software and hardware system with the creation of a prototype using a Russian-made software and hardware system.

+Overhaul of hydroelectric unit 3 at the Pavlovskaya HPP

+Repair of the support and guide bearings replacement segments with the the of fluoroplastic layer.
+Final stage of the modernization of Pavlovskaya HPP completed replacement of the protective mechanisms of the hydraulic units.

+The equipment reliability was improved and the service life of the hydraulic units was extended.

+8.3.9.
 Development prospects of the 'Generation' business